 - Sampling: Unhallowed made good use of this.

-- Scary Musician, Harmless Music: Inverted: from what is seen from the music videos, the band members appear to be nice, fun-loving metalheads.
+- Scary Musician, Harmless Music: Inverted: from what is seen from the music videos, the band members appear to be nice, fun-loving metalheads, and people who have met them or toured with them will back this up.
 But their music is dark, brutal and extremely crushing.

 - Sesquipedalian Loquaciousness: Miasma means noxious exhalations from putrescent organic matter; poisonous effluvia or germs polluting the atmosphere.